WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/09-contributor-day.md

 npx @wp-now/wp-now start
 ```

-When you're ready, commit and push your changes to your forked repository on GitHub and open a Pull Request on the Gutenberg repository.
+When you’re ready, commit and push your changes to your forked repository on GitHub and open a Pull Request on the Gutenberg repository.

 ### Test a Gutenberg PR

 1. To test other Gutenberg PRs, checkout the branch associated with it.
 2. Pull the latest changes to ensure your local copy is up to date.
-3. Next, install the necessary dependencies, ensuring that your testing environment matches the latest changes.
+3. Next, install the necessary dependencies, ensuring your testing environment matches the latest changes.
 4. Finally, build the code in development mode.

 ```bash